dananjayarumesh/drag-and-drop-builder/README.md

 <img src="resources/how-to-sort-by-drag.gif" alt="Sort by drag" width="500">

-To use the buttons, hover over the corresponding clock and click on the sort buttons that appear at the top-left corner of the block.
+To use the buttons, hover over the corresponding block and click on the sort buttons that appear at the top-left corner of the block.

 <img src="resources/how-to-sort-by-buttons.gif" alt="Sort by buttons" width="500">